Around the world by bike

 29 August - Pattan – Batagram - 96 km

-For me, this was the most scenic part of the KKH, with lots of greenery and forested mountainsides.
-The road was still in poor condition, to such an extent that I broke my front luggage rack.
-We fixed it the best we could and held together with duct tape and cable ties we continued.
-I guess it was not as bad as the Polish cyclist we met on the way, who broke his gears and only had one gear (and that going up the KKH).
-At Thakot we crossed the Indus River (the official start and end of the KKH) and climbed out of the Indus valley, what a hot sweaty affair!
-At Batagram we stayed in a hotel which had definitely seen better days - the lack of tourism was painfully visible in many of these places.
+The stretch between Pattan and Batagram was, at least to me, the most scenic part of the KKH, with lots of greenery and forested mountainsides.
+The road was in such poor condition, my front luggage rack broke and, for months afterwards, it was held together with duct tape and cable ties.
+Still, it wasn’t half as bad as the Polish cyclist who nursed his bicycle along with only one gear.
+At Thakot, the road crossed the Indus River (the official start and end of the KKH) and climbed out of the Indus valley; a hot, sweaty affair.
+Our hotel in Batagram had seen better days and the lack of tourism was painfully visible in many of these places.

 30 August - Batagram – Abbottabad - 98 km